 If you have bought a slab of puff pastry rather than a roll, or if you have made your own puff pastry, you should roll it out into a rectangle roughly 14″ x 10″ (26cm x 36cm).
 Otherwise, just unroll the store-bought puff pastry.

 - Cut the pastry into 21 evenly-sized rectangles.
 You will probably find they will be about 2″ x 3″ (5cm x 8cm) large.
-I just cut into 7 equal column and 3 equal rows (image 1 above).
+I just cut it into 7 equal columns and 3 equal rows (image 1 above).

 - Now take each rectangle and gently press all around the edges with your fingers (image 2 above).
 We do this so that when the puff pastry rises in the oven it forms a pillow shape as it rises – ie the centre of the pastry rises slightly more than the edges.